Inclusive Excellence Post Doctoral and Visiting Scholars Program Details

 Stipend

-• The stipend for the 2023-24 year is $50,000 (for a 12-month appointment).
-Academic units will cover fringe benefits and can provide supplemental funds.
+• The stipend for the 2024-25 Academic Year is $50,000 (for a 12-month appointment).
+Academic units will cover fringe benefits and supplemental funds for salary.

-• An additional $2,000 is provided for the research, travel, and related expenses and units can provide additional funds.
+• An additional $2,000 is provided for research, travel, and related expenses, and academic units can provide additional funds.
 Moving funds are not provided.

-• If needed, funding for immigration paperwork is the responsibility of the unit.
+• If needed, funding for legal assistance associated with immigration is the responsibility of the academic unit.
+DEI will not be responsible for immigration paperwork.

 Evaluation of Nominations

-Applicant evaluations will be based on academic accomplishments, evidence of a demonstrated and sustained commitment to diversity and inclusion, a department's record of championing the scholarship and promoting the careers of underrepresented minorities and women faculty, candidate's promise for a tenure track appointment at UNM, the letter of support from the dean of the college that wishes to nominate the candidate, and department's mentoring plan.
+Evaluation of nominees will be based on academic accomplishments, evidence of nominee’s demonstrated and sustained commitment to diversity and inclusion, a department’s record of championing the scholarship and promoting the careers of underrepresented minorities and women faculty, nominee’s promise for a tenure track appointment at UNM, the letter of support from the dean of the college associated with the nominating department, and the department’s mentoring plan.
+If the nominee was initially identified in a national faculty search, and if main campus unit(s) choose(s) to hire the successful nominee as a tenure-track faculty member, the position may be eligible for DEI bridge funding designated for increasing proportions of faculty whose experiences, research, and teaching prepare them to contribute to diversity and equal opportunity at the University of New Mexico.

 Submission Instructions